pitt-crc/Slurm-Test-Environment/README.md

 - 3.8
 - 3.9

-All Python interpreters are installed in the standard location under `/usr/bin/`.
+All Python interpreters and utilities are installed in the standard location under `/usr/bin/`.

 ### General Utilities